beeware/beeware/docs/tutorial/tutorial-1.rst

         to the PyPI server.

-      Confirm that you are running a `version of python that this tutorial supports
+      Confirm that you are running a :ref:`version of python that this tutorial supports
-      <install-python>`_.
+      <install-python>`.

       If your version of python is *not* a supported version, you will have to restart the tutorial.